In Him Ministries:

 Both Romans 14:10 and 2 Corinthians 5:9-10 speak of the “judgment seat” of Christ.
 This is a translation of the Greek word, “bema” which was the tribunal bench in the Roman courtroom where the governor sat while rendering judicial verdicts.
 Metaphorically it refers to the place where the Lord will sit to evaluate believers’ lives for the purpose of giving them eternal rewards.

-Salvation and sin is not in view at this judgment, as that was paid for by Christ, but only faithfulness in Christian service.
+Salvation and sin are not in view at this judgment (as that was paid for by Christ on the cross), but only faithfulness in Christian service.
 Selfish works or those done with wrong motives will be burned up (the “wood, hay, and stubble” of 1 Cor.
 3:12).
 Works of lasting value to the Lord will survive (the “gold, silver, and precious stones”).
-Rewards, which the Bible calls “crowns” (Rev. 3:11) will be given by the One who is “not unjust; he will not forget your work and the love you have shown him” (Heb.
+Rewards, which the Bible calls “crowns” (Rev. 3:11), will be given by the One who is “not unjust; he will not forget your work and the love you have shown him” (Heb.
 6:10).

 (See what the Bible says: John 5:24; Rom.
 8:1; cf. Rom.
 4:7-8; 5:1; 7:17, 20; John 3:1, 18; 5:24; Gal.
 3:13).